jlacar/aoc2015/README-Day18.md

         col: Int
     ) = r in this.indices && c in this[row].indices && (r != row || c != col)

-The first thing that struck me smelly about this code was, of course, that it was difficult to scan and quickly understand.
-The friction in `Grid.litAround()` comes mostly from everything after the line with `return` on it.
-Scanning it, `sumOf`, `count`, and `isValidNeighbor()` are what stand out to me, but it's hard to sift through the rest of the code and get a clear idea of what's going on.
+The first thing that struck me smelly about this code was that it was difficult to scan and quickly understand.
+The friction in `Grid.litAround()` cames mostly from everything after the line with `return` on it.
+Scanning it, `sumOf`, `count`, and `isValidNeighbor()` are what stood out to me, but it was hard to sift through the rest of the code and get a clear idea of what was going on.

-In general, one way to reduce the noise in code is to get rid of temporary variables.
-The poorly-name `r` and `c` got the axe.
-A hint that I could eliminate them came from how they were being passed to `isValidNeighbor()` along with `row` and `col`, which are part of their respective values.
+Getting rid of temporary variables can be a good way to reduce noise in code.
+In this case, `r` and `c` were a little noisy.
+When you see single-letter variables these, ask yourself why they weren't given better names.

+Sometimes (more often than not?) developers will just use these kinds of short, cryptic names because they can't think of any good ones.
+That can be a sign that the variable or calculation related to it is either in the wrong place or it's redundant.

+That seems to be the case here.
+I had struggled with what to name these variables and it only dawned on me in retrospect that since they represented the neighbor's position on the grid, `neighborRow` and `neighborCol` would have been the more appropriate names.

-Inlining `r` and `c` gave me this:
+Anyway, inlining `r` and `c` gave me this:

     private fun Grid.litAround(row: Int, col: Int): Int {
         val offsets = -1..1